detekt/detekt/docs/_posts/2019-03-03-build-upon-the-default-config.md

 A common use case of _detekt_ users was to build upon the default config file and use a second config file to override some defaults.
-Speaking in _gradle_ terms, this could look like following:
+Speaking in _Gradle_ terms, this could look like following:
 ```gradle
 detekt {
     ...